mnmnc/p0r/README.md

 I'm not sure if you stumbled on the same problem with Outlook rules that troubled me, but here it is:
 You have very limited space for Outlook rules.
 This is a quote from microsoft [KB page](http://support.microsoft.com/kb/886616):

-> The rules size limit for mailboxes in Exchange Server 2007 (and later) has a default size of *64 KB per mailbox*.
+> The rules size limit for mailboxes in **Exchange Server 2007 (and later)** has a default size of **64 KB per mailbox**.
 The total rules size limit is also customizable limit up to 256 KB per mailbox.

 > Mailboxes on Exchange Server 2003
 This behavior occurs if the rules that are in your mailbox exceed a size of 32 kilobytes (KB).
-The total rules size limit for mailboxes on Exchange Server 2003 is 32 KB.
+The total rules size limit for mailboxes on Exchange Server 2003 is **32 KB**.
 The rules limit for Exchange 2003 cannot be changed.

 32 or 64 KB - that is definitely not enough for me.
 256 KB is better but still, I had a requirement for more than hundred of rules and Exchange server was limiting me.